dmrickey/token-action-hud-pf1/.github/ISSUE_TEMPLATE/bug_report.md

 core:

 **Additional context**
-The HUD is built off actors (..obviously).
-Please export any actors you're having issues with and upload it here.
+The HUD is built rom actors (..obviously).
+Please export any actors you're having issues with and upload them here.